mmatyas/pegasus-docs/docs/user-guide/platform-android.md

 The best case is when you have a file format associated with an app already.
 To open a file with its default app, invoke the Activity Manager like this:

-`am start --user 0  -a android.intent.action.VIEW  -d "file://<path-to-file>"`
+`am start --user 0  -a android.intent.action.VIEW  -d "<path-to-file>"`

 Here is an example `metadata.txt` that will open ISO files with the default app: